Skip to Content

 Fried eggplant(brinjals)in yoghurt salad.

-Storing- since you can refrigerate the eggplant for more than 2 weeks, store it in a dry glass container and use a dry spoon.
+Since you can refrigerate the eggplant for more than 2 weeks, store it in a dry glass container and use a dry spoon.

-Freezing-since the brinjal moju is a pickle, I don’t think you would need to freeze the vegetable pickle just refrigerate.
+Since the brinjal moju is a pickle, I don’t think you would need to freeze the vegetable pickle just refrigerate.

-Stop food waste by you can avoid wasting as this brinjal pickle can be stored for a long period.
+You can avoid wasting as this brinjal pickle can be stored for a long period.

 RECIPE DIFFICULTY- LITTLE CARE NEEDED